jmfontaine/projectlint/doc/Configuration.md

 * `foo ?: "no"`: Equal to foo ? foo : "no"
 * `foo ? "yes"`: Equal to foo ? "yes" : ""

-**Note:** ProjectLint uses the great [Expression Language](http://symfony.com/doc/current/components/expression_language/syntax.html) Symfony Component so any supported syntax should be usable in ProjectLint expressions.
+**Note:** *ProjectLint uses the great [Expression Language](http://symfony.com/doc/current/components/expression_language/syntax.html) Symfony Component so any supported syntax should be usable in ProjectLint expressions.
+If not, please let us know using the [Github Issue Tracker](https://github.com/jmfontaine/projectlint/issues).*